equinor/act-templates-qa/.github/ISSUE_TEMPLATE/e_task.md

 ---
 name: 'Task'
-about: 'Member of a Collection.
-Represents a single Pull Request or one manual operation.'
+about: 'Represents a single Pull Request or one manual operation.
+Remember to connect the task to a parent issue.'
 title: ''
 ---

-## Purpose

-Member of a Collection.
-Represents a single Pull Request or one manual operation.

-> Remember the goal type of your task here.
-If this task is related to another :trophy: Goal type, they should be moved to respective :crown: Epic ->  inside that specific :card_index: collection.

-### QA

-### Summary
+### Description

-DevOps link: AB#ticketNumber
+DevOps link: AB#

-This task changes/maps/updates etc... <!-- Briefly explain task  -->

 #### Acceptance Criteria